 These individuals have become community leaders in their fight for clean water.
-World Water Relief has selected these four special people to carry out the day-to-day activities of maintenance, hygiene education, community organizing, and project planning.
+World Water Relief has selected these special people to carry out the day-to-day activities of maintenance, hygiene education, community organizing, and project planning.
 We are proud to present this group of passionate, energetic, and devoted staff.

 Albert “Solo” Juin

 Mr. Juin is the Haiti Local Manager and was one of World Water Relief’s first employees in Haiti.
 Mr. Juin (“Solo”) speaks fluent English, French, and Haitian Creole and spent time in the United States from 2004-2006.
 Mr. Juin lost his home in the devastating earthquake in 2010 and has now dedicated himself to helping rebuilding Haiti and providing a brighter future for the youth.
 He is in charge of project implementation, sustainability, and hygiene education for all WWR Haiti projects.
 Mr. Juin even runs a weekly radio show in Mirebalais to promote hygiene education and water safety.

 Ms. Duval is the Hygiene Education Coordinator for the Dominican Republic.
 Yesenia is from Batey 7 and has volunteered over the past four years as a community health promoter for World Vision.
 She is an outstanding community organizer.
 Yesenia has created a small team of WASH promoters to help develop and teach hygiene education in schools.

 Samuel is our inaugural student water ambassador.
 As a senior at Lycée High School Mirebalais in Haiti, Samuel preaches the good word of health, hygiene, environmental protection, and clean water.
 And not because we asked him to, but because he just downright loves it.
 Look for him on Facebook!
 Samuel also started a tree planting effort in his community in an effort to connect the importance of trees to the environment and clean water.